Excerpted from the forthcoming book

 The mindset of the poor is often self-destructive, not in small part from the frustration of being unable to afford all the glittering crap marketed to them—a fearsome itch they are unable to scratch.
 This drives them to poor life choices, often involving crime or hazardous employment, because the desire to acquire those goods trumps common sense even more strongly than it does for those lucky enough to be able to scratch their fostered itching.

 There is not room here to outline an entire working plan for those at or below the poverty line; I can only assure you that if you are poor, the renegade movement may be your most powerful and rewarding path.
 That path for the working-poor renegade boils down to two hard words: live poor.
 Live within your constraints and marshal every scrap of your resources towards a genuinely better life, not a more crap-laden one.
-Anger at wealth in general and acts of pulling the world down to your level will gain nothing; those attitudes are self-destructive, not equalizing.
+Don’t blow money you cannot spare on shows of “success.”
+Set aside anger at wealth in general; don’t engage in acts of pulling the world down to your level that will gain nothing.
+Both of those attitudes are self-destructive, not equalizing.
 Grow, however slowly, into a satisfied renegade; make every increase in income and every economic advantage count.

 The poor are perhaps even more easily seduced by the lure of easy acquisition at the highest costs—monthly plans that add up to shocking totals, high interest loans, furniture and appliance “rentals” that slowly crush wallets… who better to benefit from renegade thinking?
 Who can better understand that crap does not make life worthwhile, and that there are better directions?